thewoolleyman/workstation/README.md

       * Don't Use semicolon to terminate statements always (leave on for GitLab)
       * Use single quotes always
       * Trailing comma: Add when multiline
-    * Imports:
-      * ~~Sort imports by modules: Uncheck (conflicts with default Vue 'import/order')~~ (now the default)
-  * Ruby: Tabs and Indents: Indent methods after access **ALL** modifiers (**only to match default Rails generator formatting, otherwise prefer not to because it takes more space**)
+  * Ruby: Tabs and Indents: Indent methods after access **ALL** modifiers **ONLY IF YOU WANT to match default Rails generator formatting, otherwise prefer not to because it takes more space**
-  * Ruby: Other: Spaces around curly braces in hashes **AND** blocks (**only to match default Rails generator formatting, otherwise prefer not to because it takes more space**)
+  * Ruby: Spaces: Spaces within curly braces in hashes **AND** blocks **ONLY IF YOU WANT to match default Rails generator formatting, otherwise prefer not to because it takes more space**
   * HTML, Style Sheets (CSS), Javascript, Typescript, Other File Types: Set Tab size, Indent, and Continuation Indent all to 2 (instead of default 4)
 * Editor -> Code Editing
   * Error Highlighting -> The 'Next Error' action goes through: All problems
 * Editor -> Inspections
-  * CSS -> Unused CSS selector -> Turn off (can't tell if a selector with a var is used in a SCSS library file)
+  * CSS -> Unused CSS selector -> Turn off (OPTIONAL, only turn off if it can't tell if a selector with a var is used in a SCSS library file)
   * HTML ->
-    * Deprecated HTML attribute -> Turn off (incorrectly matches React component props)
-    * Empty Tag -> Turn off (matches root React element)
+    * Empty Tag -> Turn off (ONLY for React, not needed vor Vue - matches root React element) - TODO: Is this still needed even for React?
+Check in a React app...
-    * File reference problems -> Turn off (incorrectly shows errors in React HTML variables) (Not in some/latest IDE versions - i.e. latest webstorm?)
-    * Unknown HTML tag -> Options -> Custom HTML Tags:
+    * Unknown tag -> Options -> Custom HTML Tags:
       * Add 'nuxt' (for Vue apps)
       * Add 'rootDir' (for jest config)
   * Javascript -> General ->
-    * Unresolved Javascript variable: Uncheck (incorrectly flags some things in Vue)
+    * ~~Unresolved Javascript variable: Uncheck (incorrectly flags some things in Vue)~~ Seems like this works better now???
-    * Unused global symbol (incorrectly flags some things, e.g. Nuxt config)
+    * Unused global symbol: Uncheck (incorrectly flags some things, e.g. Nuxt config) TODO: Still needed?
+Check in a Nuxt app...
-  * Kotlin -> Naming Conventions -> Class naming convention: Change to `[A-Za-z][A-Za-z\d]*` (allow lowercase first letter)
+  * (In Idea IDE only) Kotlin -> Naming Conventions -> Class naming convention: Change to `[A-Za-z][A-Za-z\d]*` (allow lowercase first letter)
   * Proofreading -> Typo -> Options -> Uncheck "Process code"
 * Keymap - Mac OS X 10.5+
   * **NOTE: I've decided to learn default keymaps whenever they exist.
 I now only add ones that are useful but unmapped.**
   * **Tip: "Move Caret to Text Start/End" is bound to "home/end" by default.
 On a Mac small/laptop keyboard, use is Fn+Cmd+<right|left> for "home/end"**
-  * Show F1, F2, etc. keys on the touch bar (checkbox at bottom of Keymap panel - may not be on all/latest IDEs?).
+  * Show F1, F2, etc. keys on the touch bar (If applicable, there will be checkbox at bottom of Keymap panel)
   * Main Menu
     * Code
       * Inspect Code...: Add Ctrl+Option+Cmd+I
+    * Run
       * Debugging Actions
         * Resume Program: Remove "Cmd+Option+R" shortcut and leave only F9, it's inconsistent with all the others which are Function keys, and I want the F9 function key to show up on the tooltip when hovering over the button.
     * Window
       * Editor Tabs
-        * Close All: Add Cmd+Option+w binding
+        * Close All: Add Cmd+Option+w
   * Version Control Systems
     * Git
       * Compare with Branch: Add Ctrl+Option+Cmd+B